zkranjcec/django-admin-async-upload/README.rst

 ----------

 - provide compatibility with django-storages, especially s3 storage
-- add full support for inlines (original version works well with editing existing admin inlines, but failes when new ones are added)
+- add full support for inlines (original version works well with editing existing admin inlines, but fails when new ones are added)

 Screenshot
 ----------